395t/review-assignments/_summaries/sukhbaatar2015end-to-end_1.md

 ## TL;DR
 * End to end memory network is a recurrent neural network on a large external memory with multiple hops.
 * The model is trained end to end making it more applicable for general settings.
-* The model requires less supervision and hyperparameters and still performs better than most of the baseline model on the question answering task.
+* The model requires less supervision and hyperparameters and still performs better than most of the baseline model on question answering tasks.